 Pulses are one of the most sustainable crops in commercial agriculture — and that sustainability transfers directly to flour milled from them.
 Three properties drive the advantage:

-for synthetic nitrogen fertilizer — both for the pulse crop itself and for the next crop in rotation.
-Including pulses in a wheat or oilseed rotation can reduce nitrous oxide emissions by 20–25%
+- Nitrogen fixation.
+Lentils, chickpeas, and fava beans form a symbiotic relationship with rhizobia bacteria that pull nitrogen from the air into the soil.
+This dramatically reduces the need for synthetic nitrogen fertilizer — both for the pulse crop itself and for the next crop in rotation.
+Including pulses in a wheat or oilseed rotation can reduce nitrous oxide emissions by 20–25% and cut the carbon footprint of the entire rotation.

-and cut the carbon footprint of the entire rotation. - Low water footprint.
+- Low water footprint.
 Pulses have shorter growing seasons and root systems that use shallow soil moisture efficiently, sparing deeper water for subsequent crops.
-They are well-suited to
+They are well-suited to dryland production in semi-arid regions like the Saskatchewan prairies, where most North American pulses are grown without irrigation.

-dryland production in semi-arid regions like the Saskatchewan prairies, where most North American pulses are grown without irrigation. - Soil health.
+- Soil health.
 Pulse residues improve soil organic matter and microbial diversity, leaving the soil better than they found it for the next rotation.

-For food manufacturers building a sustainability story, sourcing pulse flour from a Saskatchewan-based mill compounds the advantage — Saskatchewan grows roughly half the world's lentils, and short-haul,
+For food manufacturers building a sustainability story, sourcing pulse flour from a Saskatchewan-based mill compounds the advantage — Saskatchewan grows roughly half the world’s lentils, and short-haul, dryland-rainfed sourcing further reduces the embedded carbon of every kilogram of finished flour.

 Leave A Comment